percona/percona-valkey-doc/docs/index.md

 Welcome to Percona Packages for Valkey documentation!

-This is the set of tutorials to help you get started with Valkey.
-You will find instructions of how to install Valkey from Percona packages and how to migrate from Redis server to Valkey.
+Below you can find tutorials to help you to get started with Valkey.
+Follow step-by-step instructions on how to install Valkey from Percona Packages, how to migrate from a Redis server to a Valkey server, and more.

 <div data-grid markdown><div data-banner markdown>